mo7amedaliEbaid/Data_Structures_and_Algorithms_Leetcode_Solutions_in_Dart/sorting/sorting.md

   - 1. [“we”, “are”, “hello”, “world”, “sorting”, “learning”].
   - 2. [“we”, “are”, “world”, “hello”, “sorting”, “learning”].
 - We consider `(1)` to be a stable sort since the equal elements “hello” and “world” are kept in the same relative order as the original sequence.
+- A sorting algorithm is called stable if the elements of the same type retain their order after being sorted.